Robo-Game-Arena/arduino-motor-control/README.md

 ## File Descriptions

-### get_MAC_address.ino
+### <ins> get_MAC_address.ino </ins>

   Reads the MAC address of the ESP32 Feather and prints it to the serial monitor.

   **Usage:** Copy MAC address to main.py in the __ repository

-### servo_characterization.ino
+### <ins> servo_characterization.ino </ins>

   Sweeps from 0-100% PWM in 25% intervals to produce PWM-velocity mapping.

   **Usage:**  Measure corresponding servo angular velocities and copy into servo_normalization.xlsx

-### servo_normalization.xlsx
+### <ins> servo_normalization.xlsx </ins>

   Given non-linear PWM-velocity mapping, linearizes velocity curve and produces corresponding PWM values.

   **Usage:** After updating angular velocity values, copy output into motor_controller.ino

-### motor_controller.ino
+### <ins> motor_controller.ino </ins>

   Processes velocity commands recieved via BLE, converting them into PWM signals for the servos.

   **Configuration:**
   - WHEELBASE: distance between wheels in millimeters
   - WHEEL_RADIUS: radius of wheels in millimeters
   - WHEEL_VEL_MAX: max velocity of wheels in millimeters/second (choose lower max)
   - SCALE_L[5], SCALE_R[5]: PWM-velocity mapping from servo_normalization.xlsx
   - SERVICE_UUID: service UUID for the ESP32, can be found with nRF Connect app
   - CHARACTERISTIC_UUID: characteristic UUID for the ESP32, can be found with nRF Connect app

   **Usage:**
   - Receives linear and angular velocity values via BLE
   - Controls servos given adjusted PWM-velocity mapping to achieve given linear and angular velocity

 ## Requirements